Mental Health Staff

-Danielle Norby Lien | MSW, LICSW, RPT-S, SEP, CAS
+Danielle Norby Kondziolka | MSW, LICSW, RPT-S, SEP, ACAS

 Danielle opened A Better Connection, Inc. in November 2012 with the vision to provide preventative services to individuals of all ages.
 Danielle is a Licensed Independent Clinical Social Worker and a Registered Play Therapist.
 Danielle received her undergraduate degree at Minnesota State University Moorhead and graduate degree in clinical social work at The University of St. Thomas/ St. Catherine's University.
 Danielle has experience in county child protection, preschool and high school day treatment, in-home services, and outpatient therapeutic services in a center for community violence, as well as in private practice.
 Danielle works with all ages and has experience with children ages 0 to 5 years.
 Danielle is a Somatic Experiencing Practitioner (SEP) which required 3 years of training on the nervous system.
 SE is used to help individuals heal from past trauma.